zhaodi-Wen/deepchain/deepchain/README.md

 					      group2 (using full data set): 55000 pictures 10 workers:
 		        1.
-		            10 workers: 5500 pictures for each
+		            10 workers: 5500 pictures for each one

 		        2.
 		            compared group: